aws-actions/configure-aws-credentials/README.md

 #### Session tagging and name
 The default session name is "GitHubActions", and you can modify it by specifying the desired name in `role-session-name`.

+_Note: you might find it helpful to set the `role-session-name` to `${{ github.run_id }}` so as to clarify in audit logs which AWS actions were performed by which workflow run._

 The session will be tagged with the following tags: (Refer to [GitHub's documentation for `GITHUB_` environment variable definitions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/using-environment-variables#default-environment-variables))